Korean nationalism: Manchuria and Gando disputes

 Historical Korean claims of Manchuria can be traced back to the late Joseon dynasty.
 It was common in late Joseon dynasty to write about old lands of Goguryeo, an expression of nostalgia for the north.
 In the early 20th century, Korean nationalist historians like Shin Chaeho, advocated a complete unification of Korean peninsula and Manchuria in order to restore the ancient lands of Dangun.

-Today, Irredentist Korean nationalist historians have claimed that Manchuria (now called Northeast China), in particular Gando (known in China as Jiandao), a region bordering China, North Korea, and Russia, and home to the Yanbian Korean Autonomous Prefecture should be part of Korea, based on ancient Gojoseon, Goguryeo and Balhae control of the area.
-The term Greater Korea, sometimes used in nationalist works, usually enompasses those regions located.
+Today, irredentist Korean nationalist historians have claimed that Manchuria (now called Northeast China), in particular Gando (known in China as Jiandao), a region bordering China, North Korea, and Russia, and home to the Yanbian Korean Autonomous Prefecture should be part of Korea, based on ancient Gojoseon, Goguryeo and Balhae control of the area.
+The term Greater Korea, sometimes used in nationalist works, usually encompasses those regions located.
 The claim for Gando is said to be stronger than the claim for the whole of Manchuria, due to later Balhae presence in Gando after the fall of the Koguryo kingdom, the current area population's consisting of 1/3 ethnic Koreans, and the circumstances of the 1909 Gando Convention that relegated the area to Chinese control.
 While the Manchurian claims have not received official attention in South Korea, claims for Gando were the subject of a bill introduced in 2004, at a time when China had been claiming that Balhae and Koguryo had been "minority states" within China and the resulting controversy was at its height.
 The legislation proposed by 59 South Korean lawmakers would have declared the Gando Convention signed under Japanese rule to be "null and void".
 Later that year, the two countries reached an understanding that their governments would refrain from further involvement in the historical controversy.

-Ethnic nationalism

-Ethnic nationalism emphasizes descent and race.
-Among many Koreans, both in the North and South, ethnicity is interpreted on a racial basis, with "blood", and is usually considered the key determinant in defining "Koreanness" in contemporary Korean nationalist thought.
-In South Korea, ethnic nationalism has salience to the point where it has been described as being a part of the country's civil religion.
-Despite its contemporary salience, ethnic Korean nationalism is a relatively recent development.